 Parent PLUS Federal Loan

 The Federal PLUS loan is a credit-based loan available to parents who wish to apply for additional assistance for their dependent child's education.
 The PLUS loans are made through the federal government.
 The amount of the PLUS loan cannot exceed the student's cost of attendance less other financial aid.

-The PLUS loan interest rate is locked at 7.9%.
+For the 2013-14 year, the PLUS Loan interest rate is locked at 6.41%.
 For loans first disbursed after 7/1/2008, the parent may begin making interest and principal payments 60 days after the loan is fully disbursed, or may contact the loan holder to defer payments until six months after the student ceases eligible enrollment.